thu-coai/ConvLab-2/README.md

 # ConvLab-2
-Code will be released in a few months.
+Code will be released in May.
 Please stay stuned.